-About Your ERIP Defined Contribution Plan Benefits
+About Your CRP Benefits

-ERIP's Defined Contribution Plan was established by The University of Chicago (the "University") to provide Eligible Employees with a portion of the income they will need during retirement.
+CRP was established by The University of Chicago (the "University") to provide Eligible Employees with a portion of the income they will need during retirement.

-ERIP is a plan described in Section 403(b) of the Internal Revenue Code.
-Under ERIP's Defined Contribution Plan, you are required to make Mandatory Employee Contributions and may elect to make Voluntary Employee Contributions each pay period.
-The University will make Mandatory University Contributions and, if you elect to make Voluntary Employee Contributions, will make University Match Contributions each pay period.
-These Employee Contributions, and University Contributions as well as any rollover contributions (collectively, "ERIP Contributions"), as adjusted for any investment gains or losses, make up your ERIP retirement savings account from which you can draw additional retirement income.
-This portion of ERIP is referred to as the Defined Contribution Plan because the contributions are defined, and the benefits you receive depend on the Vested value of your ERIP retirement savings account at the time you receive your benefits.
+CRP is a defined contribution plan described in Section 403(b) of the Internal Revenue Code.
+Under CRP, you are required to make Employee Contributions each pay period.
+The University will make University Contributions each pay period.
+These Employee Contributions and University Contributions as well as any rollover contributions (collectively, "CRP Contributions"), as adjusted for any investment gains or losses, make up your CRP retirement savings account from which you can draw additional retirement income.
+CRP is a defined contribution plan because the contributions are defined, and the benefits you receive from CRP depend on the Vested value of your CRP retirement savings account at the time you receive your benefits.
 These benefits accrue tax-deferred.
-This means you pay no income taxes on your benefits until you withdraw amounts from your ERIP retirement savings account.
+This means you pay no income taxes on your benefits until you withdraw amounts from your CRP retirement savings account.